jgermack/Graphics/README.md

 ## Graphics
-This folder contains graphics projects written in Python.
+This folder contains a variety of examples of graphs created
+in Python primarily with plotly.

-### Heatmap
+### Heatmap Folder
 #### F1_dataset_Heatmap.ipynb
 This is a visual analysis of 2012 F1 race results using a heatmap.